 Tel: : 416-748-9236

-The circumstances that gave rise to the claim were the shipment of Duracell packages bearing Energizer’s MAX AA and Energizer HA stickers into Canada.
-An unintentional operational error was blamed for the batteries’ stickering, shipment, and distribution.
-In marketing products and services, manufacturers sometimes use comparative performance slogans to contrast aspects of their products against those of their competitors.
-In the context of the Trademarks Act, these slogans are permissible if they do not run afoul of its provisions.
-Duracell’s packaging included a slogan that compared its product to be longer lasting than Energizer and used the words “the bunny brand, “next leading brand,” and “Energizer Max” on its packaging.
+Energizer and Duracell are battery manufacturers.
+The circumstances that gave rise to the claim were the shipment and sale of Duracell packages bearing Energizer’s MAX AA and Energizer HA stickers into Canada.
 Energizer Max is a registered trademark of Energizer.
+In marketing products and services, manufacturers sometimes use comparative slogans to highlight how their products perform relative to competitors’.
+Under the Trademarks Act, these slogans are permissible if they do not run afoul of its provisions.
+Duracell’s packaging also included a slogan which stated its products were longer-lasting than Energizer and used the words “the bunny brand, “next leading brand,” and “Energizer Max” on its packaging.

-Trademark depreciation happens when the importance consumers place on a mark is eroded by how others use it or portray it vis-a-vis other products or services.
 A trademark cannot depreciate if it has no goodwill.
-The FC found substantial goodwill attached to Energizer’s registered trademarks, and Duracell’s use of the trademark will likely cause its value to deteriorate.
-A permanent injunction was ordered against Duracell, enjoining the company from using Energizer’s trademarks and the stickers bearing Energizer’s trademarks and logo on Duracell’s battery packages.
-Damages were also awarded against Duracell for using Energizer’s trademarks in a loose or gossipy manner, in other words – for “bandying about” its trademark.
+The FC found substantial goodwill attached to Energizer’s registered trademarks, and Duracell’s use of those trademarks would likely cause their value to depreciate.
+A permanent injunction was ordered against Duracell, enjoining it from using Energizer’s trademarks and the stickers bearing Energizer’s trademarks and logo on Duracell’s battery packages.
+Damages were also awarded against Duracell for using the trademarks in a loose or gossipy manner, in other words, for “bandying about” its trademark.

-Energizer failed to establish that Duracell’s statements were false and misleading to the detriment of its goodwill.
+However, Energizer failed to establish that Duracell’s statements were false or misleading.
 The FC found the impugned words truthful and unambiguous.
-The FC found no trademark depreciation due to Duracell’s use of the “bunny brand” on the packaging, as no negative impact on the trademark’s goodwill was shown.
-In addition, the phrase “the next leading brand” was inconspicuous on the packaging and not likely to resonate with the average consumer who does not spend time scrutinizing or considering the product before purchasing it.[3]
+The FC found no trademark depreciation due to Duracell’s use of the “bunny brand” on the packaging, as there was no negative impact on the trademark’s goodwill.
+In addition, the phrase “the next leading brand” was inconspicuous on the packaging and unlikely to resonate with the average consumer who does not spend time scrutinizing or considering the product before purchasing.[4]

 Importance to businesses